Qmlnt/Neovim-config/doc/Tree-sitter.md

 vim.keymap.set({ "n", "x", "o" }, "T", ts_repeat_move.builtin_T)
 ```

-Furthermore, you can make any custom movements (e.g. from another plugin) repeatable with the same keys.
-This doesn't need to be treesitter-related.
+Furthermore, you can make any custom movements (e.g. from another plugin) repeatable with the same keys. _This doesn't need to be treesitter-related_.
 ```lua
 -- example: make gitsigns.nvim movement repeatable with ; and , keys.
 local gs = require("gitsigns")